mcjohnalds/learn-ray-marching/Fractals.md

 gl_FragColor = vec4(vec3(lightness), 1.);
 ```

-This has the effect of antialiasing the edges.
+This has the effect of antialiasing the edges, and showing important details
+the escape time algorithm would miss.

 {% include toy.html
    shader="mandelbrot-dist-func.glsl"
    caption="Mandelbrot fractal drawn with its distance function." %}

-\* Maybe $z$ has interesting features outside of this range, I'm not really
-sure.

 ### Mandelbulb fractal

 We can forget about two-dimensional complex numbers and extend our fractal to
-some sort of three-dimensional complex number system.
-First, we will consider
+some sort of three-dimensional complex number system, which are called
-$z$ for an arbitrary power,
+triplex numbers.
+First, we will consider $z$ for an arbitrary power,

 $$
     z_{n+1} = z_{n}^k + c.
 $$

+where $z$ and $c$ are triplex numbers.
+For simplicity we'll define what we call
-And for simplicity we'll define the escape radius $r$ with
+the escape radius $r$ with

-\begin{gather\*}
+$$
     r_n = |z_n|,\\
     r'_n = |z'_n|.
-\end{gather\*}
+$$

 so our distance formula becomes